A3036 Implantable Light-Emitting Diode Manual

 Figure: Tapered Fiber.
 Diameter 300-μm.
 (Sam Orphanos)

 The glass optical fibers we use with our A3036IL Implantable Light-Emitting Diodes are made of high index glass to capture the maximum possible light from the LED die.
 The fibers are polished at the base and tapered at the tip.
 The taper allows the fiber to penetrate to the target area with the minimum of trauma to the surrounding tissue.
 The taper also has the advantage of emitting light in all directions, as opposed to only downwards.
 We glue the polished base to the surface of an LED and the fiber carries LED light to the tapered tip.
-We call the combination of fiber and LED a Tapered-Fiber ILEDs (TF-ILEDs).
+We call the combination of fiber and LED a Tapered-Fiber LEDs (TF-LEDs).
 The fraction of optical power emitted by the LED that is delivered to the tapered tip of the fiber is the coupling efficiency of the fiber.
-Our TF-ILEDs have a typical coupling efficiency of around 38%.
+Our TF-LEDs have a typical coupling efficiency of around 38%.

 Figure: Blunt Fiber.
 Made from a 450-μm diameter fiber.

-Figure: Clear-Epoxy LED (CE-ILED, A3036IL-C) with Epoxy Dome For Surface Illumination.
+Figure: Clear-Epoxy LED (CE-LED, A3036IL-C) with Epoxy Dome For Surface Illumination.
 Near socket: orange L+ lead.
 Far socket: purple L− lead.
 A steel tube allows us to fix the ILED during surgery.
 The printed circuit board is 4.0 mm × 3.0 mm, and 0.8 mm thick.

 Versions